 Otoacoustic emission (OAE): This test measures how well the outer hair cells in the cochlea function.
 It's done when the child is lying still or asleep, either naturally or through mild sedation.
 A tiny probe that contains a special microphone is placed in the ear canal, pulsing sounds are sent through it, and a machine measures what kind of echo the sound causes in the outer hair cells.

 While there is no known cure for ANSD, assistive listening devices (ALDs) can help kids with ANSD make sense of sounds and develop language skills.
 You'll work with a medical team to determine which devices are right for your child.
-Treatment for ANSD depends on how severe it is and the age of the child at diagnosis.
+Treatment for ANSD depends on how severe it is and the child's age at diagnosis.

-A crucial part of making any device effective is ongoing therapy with a speech-language pathologist, who helps children with hearing loss develop speaking and hearing skills.
+An important part of making any device effective is ongoing therapy with a speech-language pathologist, who help kids with hearing loss develop speaking and hearing skills.

 Frequency modulation (FM) system: An FM system helps reduce background noise and makes a speaker's voice louder so the child can understand it.
 The speaker wears a tiny microphone and a transmitter, which sends an electrical signal to a wireless receiver that the child wears either on the ear or elsewhere on the body.
 It's portable and can be helpful in classroom settings.

 Hearing aid: A hearing aid amplifies sounds coming into the ear.
-Often it can help when the outer hair cells don't function properly and can't amplify sound.
+Often it can help when the outer hair cells don't work as they should and can't amplify sound.
 In some cases of ANSD, hearing aids help when they're used with an FM system.
 In most cases, hearing aids used alone do not help kids with ANSD because they only make the disorganized sound louder.

 In addition to assistive listening devices, kids with ANSD often can benefit from learning visual communication skills.
 American Sign Language (ASL), Cued Speech, and Signed Exact English are three types of visual communication techniques.
-You'll work with the medical team to determine which is the most appropriate for your child.
+You'll work with the medical team to determine which is best for your child.

 ASL is the best known form of visual communication.
 A distinct language with a grammar, vocabulary, and syntax all its own, ASL is meant to be used in place of spoken language.